Trey Lance

-Trey Aubrey Lance (born May 9, 2000) is an American football quarterback for the San Francisco 49ers of the National Football League (NFL).
-He played college football at North Dakota State University, where he received the Walter Payton and Jerry Rice Awards as a freshman en route to winning the 2020 NCAA Division I Football Championship Game.
-Selected third overall by the 49ers in the 2021 NFL Draft, Lance spent most of his rookie season as a backup.
-Lance was named the starter in 2022, but his season was cut short by injury.
+Trey Aubrey Lance (born May 9, 2000) is an American professional football quarterback for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the North Dakota State Bison, winning the Walter Payton and Jerry Rice Awards as a freshman en route to a victory in the 2020 NCAA Division I Football Championship Game.
+Lance was selected third overall by the San Francisco 49ers in the 2021 NFL draft, but limited play and injuries led to him being traded after two seasons to the Dallas Cowboys.
+Lance spent two seasons as a backup with the Cowboys before signing with the Chargers in 2025.

-Early life and high school
+Early life

 Lance was born on May 9, 2000, in Marshall, Minnesota.
 He was trained mainly by his father, Carlton, a former cornerback for the Saskatchewan Roughriders of the Canadian Football League and the London Monarchs of the World League of American Football.

 Lance played running back in youth football and first played at quarterback in middle school.
 He later attended Marshall High School, where he was viewed as the best quarterback prospect in Minnesota.
 Lance initially wanted to play at the University of Minnesota and had been ready to commit there after attending a recruiting event in February 2017.
 However, he was deemed a wide receiver or defensive back prospect by them and other Power Five schools.
-He eventually committed to North Dakota State in December 2017.
+Lance eventually committed to North Dakota State in December 2017.

 College career

-Lance was redshirted for the 2018 season, but played in two games where he recorded two rushing touchdowns.
-He was named the starter in 2019 and led the Bison to the 2020 NCAA Division I Football Championship Game and was named the MVP in the 28–20 victory.
-Lance finished the season completing 192 of 287 passes for 2,786 yards, 28 touchdowns, and no interceptions, an NCAA record for most passing attempts in a season without an interception.
-He also ran 169 times for 1,100 yards and 14 touchdowns.
+Lance was redshirted at North Dakota State for the 2018 season, but played in two games in which he recorded two rushing touchdowns.

+Lance was named the starter in 2019 and led the Bison to the 2020 NCAA Division I Football Championship Game and was named the MVP after the 28–20 victory.
+He finished the season completing 192-of-287 passes for 2,786 yards, 28 touchdowns, and no interceptions, an NCAA record for most passing attempts in a season without an interception while also rushing for 1,100 yards and 14 touchdowns.
 For his performance that season, Lance won the Walter Payton Award as the FCS's most outstanding offensive player and the Jerry Rice Award as the FCS's best freshman.

 Lance was set to start again in 2020 before the season was postponed due to the COVID-19 pandemic.
 His only game appearance that season was in a single game against Central Arkansas in October 2020.
 Lance threw for two touchdowns and ran for an additional two, while throwing the only interception of his college career.
-The Bison were scheduled to make up the rest of the season in early 2021, but Lance announced following the game that he would opt out to prepare for the 2021 NFL Draft.
+The Bison were scheduled to make up the rest of the season in early 2021, but Lance announced following the game that he would opt out to prepare for the 2021 NFL draft.